CiscoDevNet/sastre/installer/windows/README.md

 ```
 3. Save Sastre-Pro docker image as tar file
 ```
-docker save -o sastre-pro.tar sastre-pro:latest
+docker save -o sastre-pro.tar localhost/sastre-pro:latest
 ```

-## Login to Windows machine and copy "windows" folder and files to ${LOCATION}
+## Login to Windows machine (X64 and ARM64 architecture)  and copy "windows" folder and files to ${LOCATION} and follow below steps

 ### Pre-requisite
-Download [NSIS](https://nsis.sourceforge.io/Download) for compiling and generating insaller for windows
+Download [NSIS](https://nsis.sourceforge.io/Download) in Windows machine for compiling and generating insaller for windows

 4. Modify windows installer files if needed